MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authorization-group-entra-id-explore.md

 ## Explore the sample

 - Note the signed-in or signed-out status displayed at the center of the screen.
-- Click the context-sensitive button at the top right (it will read `Sign In` on first run)
+- Click the context-sensitive button at the top right (it reads `Sign In` on first run)
 - Follow the instructions on the next page to sign in with an account in the Microsoft Entra ID tenant.
 - On the consent screen, note the scopes that are being requested.
 - Note the context-sensitive button now says `Sign out` and displays your username to its left.
 - The middle of the screen now has an option to click for **ID Token Details**: click it to see some of the ID token's decoded claims.
 - Click the **Groups** button to see any information about security group membership for the signed in user.
 - Click the **Admin Only** or **Regular User** buttons to access the groups claim protected endpoints.
-  - If your signed in user is in the GroupAdmin group, the user will be able to enter both pages.
+  - If your signed in user is in the GroupAdmin group, the user can enter both pages.
-  - If your signed in user is in the GroupMember group, the user will be able to enter the Regular User page only.
+  - If your signed in user is in the GroupMember group, the user can enter the Regular User page only.
-  - If your signed in user is in neither group, the user will be able to access to none of the two pages.
+  - If your signed in user is in neither group, the user can't access either of the two pages.
 - You can also use the button on the top right to sign out.
 - After signing out, click the link to `ID Token Details` to observe that the app displays a `401: unauthorized` error instead of the ID token claims when the user is not authorized.